Skip to Content

 Mariposa Grove is the home of a number of giant sequoias.
 The most famous of these are the Grizzly Giant and California Tunnel Tree, both of which visitors can walk through!

-Normally, Yosemite offers a shuttle from from the Mariposa Welcome Center to the grove’s arrival area that is the trailhead for several hikes.
+Yosemite offers a seasonal shuttle from from the Mariposa Welcome Center to the grove’s arrival area that is the trailhead for several hikes.
 From this trailhead, visitors can hike the easy Big Tree Loop (1/3 mile) or the more moderate Grizzly Giant Loop Trail (2 miles).
-Unfortunately, this shuttle is still not yet running in 2022, so the only way to access the trailhead is to first hike or bike 2 miles from the parking area at the welcome center.
-That may be perhaps too much for many families at the moment.
-Stay tuned for improved access to return.

-Visitors who want to get out of the valley often head for the higher elevations of Tioga Road and Tuolumne Meadows.
-To get here, take Highway 120 past the Big Oak Flat entrance as it becomes Tioga Road.
+Visitors who want to get out of the valley in the other direction often head for the higher elevations of the High Sierra along Tioga Road (in the direction of Tuolumne Meadows and Lee Vining).
+To get here from the Valley, take Highway 120 towards the Big Oak Flat entrance and veer right onto the Tioga Road turnoff (by the gas station – make sure you have a close-to-full tank!).
 The area is only accessible in the summer and early fall when the road opens.

-There’s a lot of explore all along this path to Tioga Road.
+There’s a lot to explore all along this path to Tioga Road – more than you can even do in a day.
 The Tuolumne Grove of Giant Sequoias, Merced Grove of Giant Sequoias, Tenaya Lake, or Olmsted Point are all worthy stops.
-There are a variety of hikes along the road, usually with less crowded car pullouts to park.
+There are a variety of hikes along the road of varying difficulty, usually with less crowded car pullouts to park.

 One of the most kid-friendly stops is at Tuolumne Meadows where visitors can stroll the flat meadow on a hike of about 2 miles.
-The area normally has a visitor center but it’s closed in 2022 for the time being.
-There is also ongoing work to Tioga Road planned for the summer months in 2022 on weekdays that may cause delays.
+The area has a visitor center and a campground (note the campground is closed until 2025 for a major rehab project).

 Where to Stay in Yosemite with Kids